harley/auditable/README.md

 *  after_create _[Symbol]_ callback after the new audit is created
 *  after_update _[Symbol]_ callback after an audit is updated
 *  changed_by _[Symbol]_  callback used to set the created_by
-*  version [Boolean] True if the version column should be used.
+*  version [Boolean or Symbol] If true, the auto incremented version column is used to determine ordering of audits.
+If a Symbol, the callback is used to generate the version id.
 Default is false.

 ## Demo